-All the children mentioned on this page are with visual impairment enrolled in the hostel in 2012.
-They are currently staying at the Head Nepal hostel and successfully integrated in the main stream regular school in Shree Balmandir Secondary School in different grades.
+All the children mentioned on this page are with visual impairment.
+The first 10 children were enrolled in the hostel in 2012 and the rest are enrolled in 2013 and 2014.
+They are currently staying at Head Nepal hostel, Head Vision Home and successfully integrated in the main stream regular school in Shree Balmandir Secondary School in different grades.
 Everyday in the morning and evening and on holidays as well, they study and practice both regular study and other so many of extra-curricular activities such as, music, computer training with screen reader software, games, danceing gardening etc. in the hostel.
 During the day, from 10 A M to 4 P M they attend regular class in the school.

 The children enrolled in 2012: